 For hyperparathyroidism treatment, the surgeons at the TGH Thyroid & Parathyroid Institute can perform minimally invasive radioguided parathyroid (MIRP) surgery.
 MIRP surgery boasts the highest cure rate among procedures for parathyroid disease, and TGH is the only hospital in the nation to offer this procedure.
 Our surgeons perform more than 2,500 minimally invasive procedures annually.

 Our TGH Parathyroid & Thyroid Institute surgeons have examined over 35,000 parathyroid glands combined and perform minimally invasive procedures to treat the causes of hyperparathyroidism.
-We've been rated by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology for 2020-2021, and we are ranked #36 in the nation and are one of the top 3 in Florida.
+Tampa General Hospital is also recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Ear, Nose & Throat.

 To schedule a consultation, please fill out our patient screening form or call (813) 844-8335.